skip to Main Content

 Behaviour and Disclipline

-All hyperbaric teams, such as dive teams, need to be close-knit as every member knows that he/she is relying on others as well as being relied on in return.
-Assessment of competency as an occupational diver/hyperbaric worker includes consideration of a trainee’s ability to function effectively as part of the team.
-This includes the trainee’s ability to interact positively with other members of the team and to behave responsibly, appropriately and considerately during all facets of training.
+All hyperbaric teams, such as dive teams, need to be close-knit as every member knows that he or she is relying on others as well as being relied upon in return.
+Assessment of competence as an occupational diver/hyperbaric worker includes consideration of a trainee’s ability to function effectively as part of the team.
+This includes the trainee’s ability to interact positively with the other members of the team and to behave responsibly, appropriately, and considerately during all facets of training.

 Access & Equity